fonse/tab-workspaces/README.md

 This has the side effect of not maintaining the tabs' history, as well as stopping whatever process is going on when the tab is closed.

 If you know any better way to hide the tabs, please let me know.

-# Future Improvements
-I'm planning to add the following features in the near future:

-- UI improvements
-- Suggest tabs from other workspaces in the awesomebar

 ## Acknowledgements
 This extension was inspired by [Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/), which also served as a reference for some of the functionality.